-If there’s ever been a good excuse to own a kitchen torch, s’mores chocolate mousse is it!
+If there’s ever been a good excuse to own a kitchen torch (affiliate link, it’s my favorite), s’mores chocolate mousse is it!

 Let’s Make Chocolate Mousse